Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Appendix

 \subsubsection{Ablation Study: Revocable Action v.s.
 Local Rewrite}

-We study the effectiveness of our revocable action scheme, by comparing it with the local rewrite (LR~\cite{Chen2019LearningTP}) under the same RL framework.
+We study the effectiveness of our revocable action scheme, by comparing it with the local rewrite (LR~\citep{Chen2019LearningTP}) under the same RL framework.
 LR is an influential mechanism in RL-based combinatorial optimization.
 It tries to improve a given solution instead of generating one from scratch.
 To some extent, LR can also reverse the applied actions by its local rewrite mechanism and it is recognized as state-of-the-art technique for improving RL.

-We conduct the comparative experiments on QAPLIB.
-We use LR to improve the solution given by the baselines and our RGM without the revocable framework (RGM w/o rev.), and compared the results with RGM.
-Table~\ref{tab:lr} shows the results.
-We can see that our revocable framework RGM still performs the best compared to all boosted baselines.
-It turns out LR does improve the origin solutions, but its performance and efficiency is still below our revocable framework.
+We conduct comparative experiments on QAPLIB.
+We use LR to improve the solution given by the baselines and RGM without the revocable scheme (RGM w/o rev.), and compare the results with RGM.
+Table~\ref{tab:lr} shows that our revocable framework RGM still performs the best compared to all boosted baselines.
+It turns out LR does improve the original solutions, but its performance and efficiency is still below our revocable framework.